etleyden/astra/design/01 Design/98 Work In Progress.md

 	* Vendor
 	* Transaction
 	* Category
+* Restart/Reset only the database in the npm script
+	* Create a new bash script that a) wipes the database and b) re-runs the TypeORM config **Jermane**
 * Enforcing constraints on database fields
 	* Constraints
 		* Account bank must be a vendor with is_bank = true